thoughtspot/thoughtspot.github.io/_release/notes.md

 For a complete list of issues that we fixed in this release, see [6.2 Fixed issues]({{ site.baseurl }}/release/fixed.html#6-2).

+{% include note.html content="If upgrading your cluster to ThoughtSpot 6.2, all mobile users **MUST** update their ThoughtSpot app to 1.5.
+If they do not, they will not be able to sign in." %}

 ### For the Analyst

 <dl id="6-2-analyst">